danesparza/MailChimp.NET/README.md

 ### Making contributions
 This project is not affiliated with [MailChimp](http://mailchimp.com/about/).
 All contributors to this project are unpaid average folks (just like you!) who choose to volunteer their time.
-If you really like MailChimp and would like to contribute, we would love your help!
-To get started contributing, just [fork the repo](https://help.github.com/articles/fork-a-repo), make your changes and submit a pull request.
+If you like MailChimp and want to contribute, we would appreciate your help!
+To get started, just [fork the repo](https://help.github.com/articles/fork-a-repo), make your changes and submit a pull request.

 Also:  If you're reading this and you're from MailChimp, we wouldn't mind [some swag](http://www.wired.com/design/2012/12/mailchimp-swag/).